 For the summer of 2018, 15 members of Georgia Press Association were awarded grants to hire interns.
 Could your newspaper use an internship grant next summer?
 Plan for it now.
-Recruit potential interns at your local college or high school and encourage the students to check out the program.
+Recruit potential interns at your local college or high school and encourage the students to apply through the program.

-Students interested in internships with a specific newspaper in the summer of 2019 should contact that newspaper to make sure that they are eligible for a grant as members of Georgia Press Association and that they are applying for one through GPEF.
+Students interested in internships with a specific newspaper in the summer of 2019 should contact that newspaper to make sure that they are eligible for a grant as a member of Georgia Press Association and that they are applying for a grant through GPEF.

 Questions?
 Contact Sean Ireland at 770-454-6776.

 GPEF makes scholarship awards to students, internship grants

 For the fourth straight year, Georgia Press Educational Foundation is providing $33,500 to encourage students interested in pursuing careers in newspapers.

 In April, GPEF’s Board of Trustees awarded six college students with scholarships that will help them continue their journalism studies at Georgia universities.
 GPEF is giving a total of $11,000 to students at Georgia Southern University, Mercer University, Savannah State University, University of Georgia and Valdosta State University.

 GPEF also granted 15 Georgia newspapers $1,500 each to help them fund eight-week summer internships for high school and college students seeking experience working in advertising departments and newsrooms.
 The newspapers will supplement the grants with $500 each, and they will pay for their interns work-related expenses, such as mileage.
 Twenty-four newspapers applied for internship grants.

 Congratulations to GPEF scholarship recipients for 2018-19 term: